13 DIY Pallet Wood Projects And Ideas

 When it comes to simple and budget-friendly DIYs, wood pallets have proven to reign supreme as one of the most sought after materials on the DIY scene.
 Not only is the reclaimed wood easily accessible — many DIYers snag pallets for free from hardware stores, freecycle programs, or on the internet — they are also incredibly versatile.

-Chic nightstands, rustic hanging gardens, cozy homes for furry friends — there are so many ways to creatively upcycle wooden pallets into your home.
-That’s why we’ve gathered 15 of the best DIY wood projects sure to inspire your inner DIYer.
+Chic nightstands, rustic hanging gardens, cozy homes for furry friends — there are so pallet projects you can do to creatively decorate your home.
+That’s why we’ve gathered 13 of the best DIY wood projects sure to inspire your inner DIYer.

 Home furniture doesn’t have to cost a fortune.
 Sometimes it can be super inexpensive — or even free!
 Take this DIY pallet bed made entirely out of four-way block pallets.
 The double bed is crafted with four sanded pallets, leaving ample room around the mattress for décor.
 Depending on how high you prefer the bed to be from the ground, you can stack an additional layer of pallets.
 This not only elevates the mattress but also creates more under-the-bed cubby storage.